 The Division of Community Programs (DCP) works to create and elevate a community of practice around the work of the community-facing units within the Office of Children, Youth and Families (OCYF).
-These units include the Colorado Sexual Health Initiative, Domestic Violence Program, Juvenile Parole Board and Tony Grampsas Youth Services Program.
+These units include the Colorado Sexual Health Initiative, Domestic Violence Program, Juvenile Parole Board, Tony Grampsas Youth Services Program and Collaborative Management Program.

 DCP develops and maintains effective working relationships between OCYF and OCYF grantees, Tribes, county departments of human/social services, and other partner organizations and their activities related to community outreach, technical assistance, grant distribution, contracts and budgeting, board and commission recruitment, and incorporation of family/youth voice in policy making.
 DCP strives to implement, serve and nurture partnerships and family/youth engagement through our community-facing funding and programming.